RaguRJ/aws_instance_detail_flask_app/README.md

 ## About the Python App
 The high-level algorithm for the python app in [main.py](https://github.com/RaguRJ/aws_instance_detail_flask_app/blob/master/main.py) is as follows
-* api_gen() function takes in a key and an url and returns the parent_key and a list of values returned from the aws internal meta-data server
+* api_gen() function takes in a key and an URL and returns the parent_key and a list of values returned from the AWS internal meta-data server
 * met_gen() function recursively runs through all paths in the meta-server and makes calls to api_gen() and update() functions
 * update() Update function gets a dictionary, key and a value as an input.
 This function searches any number of levels in a nested dictionary and updates the key with the given value.
 * Once the final nested dictionary is generated any sensitive values are deleted from the dictionary